 Read more: Keys to Success for Chief Data Officers

 Create an information strategy

 Because this role and its functions are new in most organizations, the majority of these data leaders are learning on the job.
-Their first task is to create an information strategy that both mitigates risks and improves business outcomes.
+Their first task is to create an information strategy that both mitigates risks and improves business outcomes (or balances “defense versus offense” as some say).
 The most difficult issue for many CDOs is creating relevant metrics that tie the activities of information management to key business drivers.
 While monetization of data is a relatively straightforward way to demonstrate value, determining which data assets can be monetized, and how, is not an easy task.

-Although stakeholders are demanding better availability and quality of information, they are often unsure as to the exact mechanics of making that happen.
+Although stakeholders demand better availability and quality of information, they often are unsure as to the exact mechanics of making that happen.
 When information-related initiatives falter, business users are apt to hastily blame IT, and now the CDO’s office as well.

 The position that the CDO holds is a difficult one—balancing the needs of the business and capabilities of IT.
 Many newly appointed CDOs come from the business and are meeting change resistance, particularly from the IT department over the management and governance of information assets.

-One way in which CDOs can garner support is by recognizing the value of Internet of Things (IoT) projects and approaching them with the same rigorous business requirements, architectural standards and governance that are applied to traditional information management projects.
+One way in which CDOs can garner support is by recognizing the value of Internet of Things (IoT) projects, approaching them with the same rigorous business requirements, architectural standards and governance that are applied to traditional information management projects.

-Mr. Moran said that high fidelity mastering of IoT data objects will serve as a key enabler in the transformation of business models from “guaranteed levels of performance” to “guaranteed outcomes.”
-By 2020, the IoT and digital business will drive requirements in 25 percent of new information governance and master data management (MDM) implementations.
+Moran says that high-fidelity mastering of IoT data objects will serve as a key enabler in the transformation of business models from “guaranteed levels of performance” to “guaranteed outcomes.”
+By 2020, IoT and digital business will drive requirements in 25 percent of new information governance and master data management (MDM) implementations.